Perceptual spaces and their symmetries: The geometry of color space: Results

-Two factors determine the length $\varepsilon_I(\bm{x}, \hat{\bm{e}}^i)$ that needs to be traveled to reach the first noticeable difference: The metric $J$, and the derivative $t'(d)$.
+Two factors determine the length $\varepsilon_I(\bm{x}, \hat{\bm{e}}^i)$ corresponding to the just noticeable difference: The metric $J$, and the derivative $t'(0)$.
 The metric defines how distances are quantified in each point of color space and along each direction, and appears in any Riemmanian space.
-The derivative is a special ingredient that appears in our case, due to the fact that we are comparing classes (or equivalently, uniform representatives) and not just stimuli.
-The derivative quantifies the displacement induced by the surround.
+The derivative is a special ingredient that appears in the case of {\sl Experiment I}.
+Note that the metric is evaluated on the color $\bm{x}$, so $J(\bm{x})$ alone does not contain information about the sliding operation that was required to take $\bm{x} + \varepsilon_I({\bm{x}}, \hat{\bm{e}}^i)\hat{\bm{e}}^i$ to its uniform representative $\bm{\Phi}_{\bm{x}} \left(\bm{x} + \varepsilon_I({\bm{x}}, \hat{\bm{e}}^i)\hat{\bm{e}}^i\right) \sslash \bm{\Phi}_{\bm{x}} \left(\bm{x} + \varepsilon_I({\bm{x}}, \hat{\bm{e}}^i)\hat{\bm{e}}^i\right)$.
+The derivative is precisely the factor that provides that information.
+Its numerical value may depend on experimental conditions, as the size and geometry of the stimuli \cite{Nagy1993,Kellner2016}, the stimulation time window \cite{Siegel1965}, etc .
 If the surround exerts no influence (horizontal classes in Fig.~\ref{f0001}A), then the derivative is equal to unity, since $\bm{\Phi}_{\bm{b}}(\bm{x}) = \bm{x}$ and $t(d) = d$.
-If the surround exerts a repulsive effect, the derivative is larger than unity.
+If the surround exerts a repulsive effect, the derivative is larger than unity, since for small distances $t(d) \approx t'(0) d$.
 This case is illustrated in Fig.~\ref{f0001}, where the contour lines have positive slope when crossing the diagonal.
-Repulsive surrounds facilitate discrimination, and therefore, increase the distance.
-Alternatively, to reach the same perceptual distance, a smaller threshold suffices.
-An attractive surround, instead, corresponds to $t'(d) < 1$.
+Repulsive surrounds increase the distance, or equivalently, to reach the same perceptual distance, a smaller threshold suffices.
+An attractive surround, instead, corresponds to $t'(0) < 1$.